The 8 Best Seafood Restaurants in Waikiki (2026): Fresh Fish, Poke & Oceanfront Dining

 Is the seafood in Waikiki actually fresh?

-Where do locals go for seafood near Waikiki?
+Where do locals eat seafood near Waikiki?

 Final Thoughts